Behaviour Code

 Child protection procedures

-If a Summer Kids Club leader becomes concerned that your behaviour suggests you might be in need of protection or that you might present a risk of harm to other children and young people, they will follow our child protection procedures.
+If a WEC leader becomes concerned that your behaviour suggests you might be in need of protection or that you might present a risk of harm to other children and young people, they will follow our child protection procedures.
 This might involve making a referral to the local authority.
 If child protection procedures are necessary we will talk this through with you and your parents as soon as possible, unless doing so would put you in danger or interfere with a police investigation.

 The role of parents and carers